YashChhGit/nst2046-yay/README.md

 ## Streamlit for interface

-create a .env file in your project director and add
+create a .env file in your project directory and add
 ```
 GEMINI_API_KEY=<your_key>
 ```